grifferz/ongoing-struggle/content/posts/2024/2024-04-28-musings-on-link-shorteners-uuidv7-base58/index.md

 ## Aside

-Having some [customers](https://bitfolk.com) who run personal link shorteners that they keep open to the public (i.e. anyone can sumit a link), they constantly get used for linking to malicious content.
+Having some [customers](https://bitfolk.com) who run personal link shorteners that they keep open to the public (i.e. anyone can submit a link), I can tell you they constantly get used for linking to malicious content.
 People link to phishing pages and malware and then put the shortlink into their spam emails so that URL-based antispam is confused.
 It is a constant source of administrative burden.

 If I ever get a minimum viable product it will not allow public link submission.